 At this time of the year, slow cooking is a great way to prepare meals for hungry loved ones.
-Our Parkland Venison Shanks are divine when slow cooked, releasing beautiful textures that create meat that falls of the bone after a few hours bathed in delicious herbs and stock.
+Our Parkland Venison Shanks are divine when slow cooked, releasing so much flavour, creating meat that falls of the bone after just a few hours bathed in delicious herbs and stock.

 Served alongside an easy to make butterbean mash, this recipe is perfect for those lazy autumnal weekends, filling the house with aromas of the season.